-Figure 6 illustrates an extract of our model for the description of activities in general, and for the description of the activity transfer of custody in particular.
-Hence, to link an object to an activity of transfer of custody, we use the property P30 transferred custody of (or its inverse P30i custody transferred through) between the target activity (E10 Transfer of Custody) and the physical object (E18 Physical Thing).
+Figure 5 illustrates an extract of our model for the description of activities in general, and for the description of the activity transfer of custody in particular.
+Hence, to link an object to an activity of transfer of custody, we use the property P30 transferred custody of (or its inverse P30i custody transfer of custody) between the target activity (E10 Transfer of Custody) and the physical object (E18 Physical Thing).
 Moreover, for a transfer of custody, we can describe the various protagonists of the transfer (P29 custody received by, P28 custody surrendered by) and also describe eventually a history of the different transfers of custody related to a specific object or document.
-Note that there also exists a shortcut path that does not use the transfer of custody activity but that allows to define the current or former keepers or owners of an object (P49 has former or current keeper, P50 has current keeper, P51 has former or current owner, P52 has current owner).
+Note that, there also exists a shortcut path that does not use the transfer of custody activity but that allows to define the current or former keepers or owners of an object